 Germany wants to continue assisting refugees fleeing war and persecution, Spahn noted, but cannot continue to provide for all migrants.

-The Group welcomes everyone regardless of their political or religious beliefs, race, nationality or gender identification.
+The Group welcomes everyone regardless of religious or political beliefs, nationality, race or gender.
 Everyone's opinion matters.

 1 post • Page 1 of 1